eblot/pybootd/README.rst

    not manage lease expiration; this value has therefore little meaning.

 ``pool_start``
    First address to allocate for a BOOT client.
+This has to be an address in the local network you want to serve, even if ``pool_count`` is set to 0, in which case the address of the DHCP server is a good choice.

 ``pool_count``
-   The maximum number of clients that can be served.
+   The maximum number of IP addresses that can be dynamically allocated from the pool to BOOTP/DHCP clients.
+Set it to 0 to prevent server from dynamically allocating IP addresses from the pool and see ``static_dhcp`` below.

 ``notify``
    When defined, the IP address and port (using a column separator: